kressnick25/VectorPaint/README.md

-# 302vdt
+# CAB302 Assignment 2: Vector Design Tool

-CAB302 Assignment 2: Vector Design Tool
+An application similar to MS Paint using Vectors, implemented using Java and the Swing graphics library.